brianfoshee/100-Days-of-SwiftUI/README.md

 Data Relationships

+In core data model editor, can add relationships to other entities, specifiying one to many etc in the inspector.

 Need to make a custom NSManagedObject subclass for this to work with swift.

+Convert NSSet to Array, so swiftui's ForEach works.

 # Day 57
 7 May